by Cody Watson, Associate Director

 The last half of the book, through which I am still working, wrestles with what we can apply from the Global South.

-Let me close with one example from our trip to India.
+Let me close with one example from our trip to South Asia.
 We visited with 46 orphans.
 One little 7-year-old girl, Kajal, led one of her friends to the Lord.
 She in turn brought her mother to church.
 These orphans, now part of a school that opened April 1, are taught to share their faith at an early age.
 It is becoming part of their DNA.
 I was in college before I thought of sharing my faith!
 What is in our DNA and those we influence?